BottlecapDave/HomeAssistant-OctopusEnergy/_docs/entities/intelligent.md

 `switch.octopus_energy_{{DEVICE_ID}}_intelligent_smart_charge`

-This sensor is used to turn on/off intelligent smart charging.
+This sensor is used to turn on/off intelligent smart charging for a **single** intelligent device.

 !!! info